Note at the beginning – appearances of all differentiable shapes, structures, events or processes have probabilistic distribution.

 See wavalenghts from upper image 1 > 2 > 3 > 4.
 The average wavelenght does not really exist.
 Such wavelenght is only calculated peak of probabilitisc distribution of emitted photons with different wavelenghts.
 I suppose there are no two wavelengths that are the same in any limited interval.
 See in mathematics – there can be infinitely many other real numbers in any small limited interval of rational numbers on the number line.
 These rational numbers differ from each other in ever smaller values.

 Every wavelenght is unrepeteable original.
 We can certainly approximate the wavelengths of the emitted radiation in number to a certain number of decimal places.
 And for calculations with any accuracy, this is necessary.
 But let’s keep in mind that each wavelength is a non-repeatable, irrational number.
 Distinguishability of electrons in accordance of their position.
 Every electron has unique position to each other.
 Such position could be expressed by irrational number.
+Very important notice – the course of the real spectrum is very different from the course of the idealized spectrum – See below the difference between orange curve and black course

 Let’s go on.
 Not only each emitted electron is a unique, unrepeatable original, but also each part of the vacuum fluctuation of the quantum field.
 Particles in form of shaped waves are product of quantum field.
 They are still influnced by self-similar excitations and excitations of other particlecs (packs of waves).

 Very simply written – the quantum field full of random and “shape” non-repeatable vacuum fluctuations is very productive environment for dissipation.
 It is impossible to exactly repeat any process and even to return to the original conditions before the start of the process.
 There will always be an unrepeatable change, there will always be a different state from the previous one.
-The slightest change at the quantum level in the dimensions of Planck’s constant are very small, but not so small with respect to particles.
-Especially when we know that particles (the probabilistic appearance of a wave “packet”) are a product (excitations) of the quantum field.
+The slightest changes at the quantum level in the dimensions of Planck’s constant are very small, but not so small with respect to particles.
+Especially when we know that particles (the probabilistic appearance of a wave “packet”) are a product (excitations) of this quantum field.
 These particles therefore respect the environment in which they arise.
 And the environment – the quantum field – is random and indescribable in all directions.
 This brings us to the so-called the arrow of time, which is also valid at the micro-level of the quantum field.
 And not only at the macro level – bodies in mechanics, molecules in thermodynamics.

 Example: in mathematics, cryptography, we have one 100% efficient cypher and that is a cypher using a series of random numbers.
 The principle is that we add the message code in numbers to a series of random numbers.
 The series of numbers thus added will again be random.
 The disadvantage of this cypher is double, firstly the series of random numbers must not be repeated and secondly the receiver and sender must first exchange the series of random numbers in some other way.
 This is the principle – randomness absorbs regularity.
 And so it is with the quantum field.
 That’s why particles are constantly being renewed.